 Recipients may request a contract amendment to extend the contract.
 However, Recipients should wait to submit the request until a revised project completion date is determined and the original contract end date is approaching within 90 days.
 Contract amendments must be requested through the GMS.
-GMS User Guides, with instructions for requesting a contract amendment and other resources are available on DED's website, https://opportunity.nebraska.gov/amplifund/#CCCFF.
+GMS User Guides, with instructions for requesting a contract amendment and other resources are available on the DED Grants Help Center (zendesk.com).